kziemski/basic-memory/DB-REFACTOR.md

 ## Testing

-- Test project creation, switching, deletion
+- [x] Test project creation, switching, deletion
-- Test knowledge operations (entity, observation, relation) with project context
+- [x] Test knowledge operations (entity, observation, relation) with project context
-- Verify existing projects can be migrated successfully
+- [x] Verify existing projects can be migrated successfully
-- Test multi-project operations
+- [x] Test multi-project operations
-- Test error cases (missing project, etc.)
+- [x] Test error cases (missing project, etc.)
-- Test CLI commands with multiple projects
+- [x] Test CLI commands with multiple projects

+## Current Status

+The app-level database refactoring is now complete!
+We have successfully:

+1. Migrated from per-project SQLite databases to a single app-level database
+2. Added project context to all layers of the application (models, repositories, services, API)
+3. Implemented bidirectional synchronization between config.json and the database
+4. Updated all API endpoints to include project context
+5. Enhanced project management capabilities in both the API and CLI
+6. Added comprehensive test coverage for project operations
+7. Modified the directory router and all other routers to respect project boundaries

+The only remaining task is to thoroughly test performance with larger multi-project datasets, which can be done as part of regular usage monitoring.